Open Now — 24/7 Plumbing

 Can I use household items to unblock my toilet if I don’t have a plunger?

-Yes, there are several household items you can use to attempt to clear a blocked toilet.
+Yes, several household items can be used to attempt to clear a blocked toilet.
 Hot water mixed with dish soap can sometimes loosen a clog, while baking soda and vinegar can create a reaction that may clear the blockage.
 Our guide will provide you with step-by-step instructions on how to use these items safely and effectively.

 Are chemical drain cleaners safe to use in my toilet?